giordano/AstroLib.jl/docs/index.rst

 https://github.com/svaksha/Julia.jl/blob/master/Astronomy.md.

-Because of this, some of IDL AstroLib's utilities are not provided in ``AstroLib.jl`` because already present in other Julia packages.
+Because of this, some of IDL AstroLib's utilities are not provided in ``AstroLib.jl`` as they are already present in other Julia packages.
 Here is a list of such utilities:

 -  ``aper``, see https://github.com/kbarbary/AperturePhotometry.jl
 -  ``cosmo_param``, see ``Cosmology`` package